michaelvl/oidc-oauth2-workshop/README.md

 the OIDC/OAuth2 tokens we will obtain through the identity provider.
 Scopes are space separated strings and the client defaults to `openid profile`, which is the standard for OIDC.
-The protected resource in this workshop only allows access if the scope `api` is included.
+The protected resource in this workshop only allows access if the scope `http://localhost:5002/api` is included.

 When you select `Login`, you are redirected to the Identity provider/Authorization server (IdP):